rsslove/rss-to-email/readme.md

 - `outro`: The second to last line of the email.
 Closes out the main content or allows you to add a call to action.
 - `signature`: Your signature or a final line of the email.

-You can store multiple config files in the root of this project, and the `.gitignore` file should ignore them if you follow the naming convention, `config.[NAME].json` where `[NAME]` is your identifying name for the config.

 ## Contributing